-The general basic studies course imparts you with fundamental knowledge in biology, mathematics, physics and general
+The general basic studies course imparts you with fundamental knowledge in biology, mathematics, physics and general chemistry.

-    chemistry.
 The compulsory core subjects are the same for all biology students.

-    2nd Year Studies: If you choose to do a major study in Molecular Biology, you will attend courses in biochemistry,

-    developmental biology, genetics, human physiology, immunology, molecular microbiology, neurobiology, structural biology

-    and biophysical chemistry among others.
-We also offer you the opportunity to put your theoretical knowledge into

-    practice already in the second year of study: By taking part in the Biozentrum Research Summer, a new internship program

-    for undergraduate students, you can work in a research group at the Biozentrum for six to nine weeks, make great

-    discoveries and experience what scientific research is all about.
+2nd Year Studies: If you choose to do a major study in Molecular Biology, you will attend courses in biochemistry, developmental biology, genetics, human physiology, immunology, molecular microbiology, neurobiology, structural biology and biophysical chemistry among others.
+We also offer you the opportunity to put your theoretical knowledge into practice already in the second year of study: By taking part in the Biozentrum Research Summer, a new internship program for undergraduate students, you can work in a research group at the Biozentrum for seven to nine weeks, make great discoveries and experience what scientific research is all about.

-    3rd Year Studies: The third year of studies is aligned with the fields of specialization, presented in the form of four

-    six-week, all-day block courses including both theoretical and practical aspects.
-Your choice of block courses is

-    decisive for your specialization in one of the three majors.
-For a Bachelor of Science in Biology with a major in

-    Molecular Biology you will attend the block courses “Structural Biology and Biophysics”, “Biochemistry”, “Microbiology

-    and Immunology” and “Cell Biology and Neurobiology”.
+3rd Year Studies: The third year of studies is aligned with the fields of specialization, presented in the form of four six-week, all-day block courses including both theoretical and practical aspects.
+Your choice of block courses is decisive for your specialization in one of the three majors.
+For a Bachelor of Science in Biology with a major in Molecular Biology you will attend the block courses “Structural Biology and Biophysics”, “Biochemistry”, “Microbiology and Immunology” and “Cell Biology and Neurobiology”.

 Bachelor of Science in Computational Sciences

 The bachelor's degree program in Computational Sciences constitutes a separate study program and offers four majors: Computational Biology, Computational Chemistry, Computational Physics and Computational Mathematics.A Bachelor of Science in Computational Sciences with a major in Computational Biology allows direct access to the master's degree program in Molecular Biology.